Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Preliminaries

-In \Cref{sec:projections}, we will give more details on handling free-connex CQs for the task of ranked enumeration.
-For an in-depth explanation of the above dichotomy, we refer the reader to recent tutorials on the topic~\cite{Berkholz20tutorial,durand20tutorial}.
+\introparagraph{Enumeration by lexicographic orders} A closer look at the algorithm of Bagan et al.~\cite{bagan07constenum} reveals that the query answers are actually returned in \emph{some lexicographic order} of the variables.
+In a lexicographic order $\langle x_1, x_2, \ldots \rangle$, two output tuples are first compared on the $x_1$ value, and if equal then on their $x_2$ value, and so on.
+The order of the variables crucially depends on the structure of the query (i.e., it needs to be an \emph{alpha elimination order} \cite{baron16acyclic}) and there are certain lexicographic orders that cannot be realized by the algorithm.
+For example, for the full 2-path query $Q_{P2}(x, y, z) \datarule R_1(x, y), R_2(y, z)$, the lexicographic order $\langle x, z, y \rangle$ is not allowed.
+Intuitively, this is because after choosing $x$ in $R_1$, we need to fix $y$ to determine the possible options for $z$ in $R_2$.

-\introparagraph{Enumeration by lexicographic orders} A closer look at the algorithm of Bagan et al.~\cite{bagan07constenum} reveals that the query answers are actually returned in \emph{some lexicographic order} on the attributes.
-This order crucially depends on the structure of the query (i.e., it has to be an \emph{alpha elimination order} \cite{baron16acyclic}) and there are certain lexicographic orders that cannot be chosen.
-For example, for the full 2-path query $Q_{P2}(x, y, z) \datarule R_1(x, y), R_2(y, z)$, the lexicographic order $x \rightarrow z \rightarrow y$ is not allowed.
-Intuitively, this is because after choosing $x$ in $R_1$, we need to fix $y$ in order to determine the possible options for $z$ in $R_2$.
 Later work by Bakibayev et al. on factorized databases~\cite{bakibayev13fordering} shows how to achieve constant-delay enumeration according to any lexicographic order.
-However, lexicographic orders that do not agree with the factorization order require an expensive restructuring operation.
-For $Q_{P2}$ with enumeration order $x \rightarrow z \rightarrow y$, one would first have to construct a representation of $\O(n^2)$-size.
+However, lexicographic orders that do not agree with the ``factorization order'' used in the construction of their data structure require an expensive restructuring operation.
+For $Q_{P2}$ with lexicographic order $\langle x, z, y \rangle$, their approach would need to construct a representation of $\O(n^2)$ size, which implies $\TT(k) = \O(n^2 + k)$. (see \Cref{appendix:fdb_order}).

-In our framework, \emph{any lexicographic order} is supported with only an additional logarithmic factor (i.e., $\TT(k) = \O(n + k \log k)$) for any free-connex CQ, including the above example.
-Also note that lexicographic orders are easier than other ranking functions we consider in this work, such as sum-of-weights.
+In our ranked-enumeration framework, \emph{any lexicographic order} is supported with only an additional logarithmic factor (i.e., $\TT(k) = \O(n + k \log k)$) for any free-connex CQ, including the above example.
+As we explain in more detail in \Cref{sec:lex}, lexicographic orders are at least as hard as the sum-of-weights case.